 This lesson is a continuation of Lesson 25.
 Currently, coverage that was previously in the old versions of these lessons are being expanded.
 As this coverage is completed, this lesson will be moved next to Lesson 25.
 At which point, Lesson 105 will become one of the new offshoots.

 Many Westerners are familiar with the phrase o-genki desu ka? お元気ですか, which translates as “how are you?”
-The word genki 元気 is an adjectival noun meaning “lively/healthy,” and one can usually tell whether someone is doing alright in this regard.
-Because of this, the phrase o-genki desu ka?お元気ですか is most often used over the phone or via letter where you aren’t able to make a real life ascertain of how they are (Ex.
+The word genki 元気 is an adjectival noun meaning “lively/healthy.”
+Because one can usually tell whether someone is doing alright in this regard, o-genki desu ka?お元気ですか is most often used over the phone or via letter where you aren’t able to directly ascertain how the person is (Ex.
 1 and 2).
 Or, it is used in asking others about how people not present are doing.

 O-genki desu ka?
 Watashi wa genki desu.